-The Company had a major vendor that accounted for approximately 49% of the research and development expenditures for the three months ended March 31, 2022.
-The same vendor also accounted for approximately 53% of the total accounts payable and accrued expenses as of March 31, 2022.
+The Company had a major vendor that accounted for approximately60% and 49% of the research and development expenditures for the three months ended March 31, 2023 and 2022, respectively.
+The same vendor also accounted for approximately 82% and 56% of the total accounts payable and accrued expenses as of March 31, 2023 and December 31, 2022, respectively.
 The Company continues to maintain this vendor relationship and anticipates incurring significant expenses with this vendor over the next 12 months.